-Distributors: We use a number of distributors around the world and recognize revenue upon shipment of product to these distributors.
-Title and risk of loss pass to the distributors upon shipment, and our distributors are contractually obligated to pay us on standard commercial terms, just like direct customers.
-We do not sell to our distributors on consignment and, except in the event of product discontinuance, do not give distributors a right of return.
+We use a number of wholesale distributors around the world and recognize revenue when the wholesale distributor obtains control of our product, which occurs at a point in time, typically upon shipment.
+Our wholesale distributors are contractually obligated to pay us on standard commercial terms, consistent with our end-use customers.
+We do not sell to wholesale distributors on consignment and do not give wholesale distributors a right of return.

-Contract Manufacturers: Prior to certain customers accepting product that is manufactured at one of our contract manufacturers, these customers require that they first qualify the product and manufacturing processes at our contract manufacturer.
+In certain instances, prior to customers accepting product that is manufactured at one of our contract manufacturers, these customers require that they first qualify the product and manufacturing processes at our contract manufacturer (e.g. customer acceptance clause).
 The customers' qualification process determines whether the product manufactured at our contract manufacturer achieves their quality, performance, and reliability standards.
 After a customer completes the initial qualification process, we receive approval to ship qualified product to that customer.
-As part of the manufacturing process at our contract manufacturers, the finished product is tested prior to shipment to the customer using the same criteria that our customer uses to test product it receives.
-Revenue is recognized upon shipment of customer-qualified product, provided persuasive evidence of a contract exists, the price is fixed, the product meets our customer's specifications, title and ownership have transferred to the customer, and there is reasonable assurance of collection of the sales proceeds.
+Revenues are recognized when the customer obtains control of the qualified product, which occurs at a point in time, typically upon shipment.